Bojan Nastić

-Bojan Nastić (/sr/; born 6 July 1994) is a Bosnian professional footballer who plays as a left-back for Polish club Wisła Płock.
+Bojan Nastić (/sr/; born 6 July 1994) is a Bosnian professional footballer who plays as a left-back for Bosnian Premier League club Željezničar.

 Nastić started his professional career at Vojvodina, before joining Genk in 2016.
 In 2019, he was loaned to Oostende.
 Later that year, Nastić moved to BATE Borisov.
-He signed with Jagiellonia in 2021.
+He signed with Jagiellonia in 2021, before joining Wisła Płock in 2024.
+He left Wisła to join Željezničar in 2026.

 A former Serbian youth international, Nastić made his senior international debut for Bosnia and Herzegovina in 2018, earning 5 caps until 2020.

 Club career

 Early career

 Nastić started playing football at his hometown club Vlasenica, before joining the youth academy of Serbian team Vojvodina in 2009.
 He made his professional debut against Rad on 7 April 2012 at the age of 17.
 On 25 May 2014, he scored his first professional goal in a triumph over Napredak Kruševac.

 Genk

 In August 2016, Nastić was transferred to Belgian outfit Genk for an undisclosed fee.
 He made his official debut for the side against Zulte Waregem on 28 August.

 In April 2018, he extended his contract with the squad until June 2020.

 In January 2019, Nastić was loaned to Oostende until the end of season.

 He won his first trophy with the club on 20 July, by beating Mechelen in the Belgian Super Cup final.